 For offshore terminals, seawater provides the supply of process water.
 Seawater at ambient temperature is pumped through a series of heat exchanges, treated with an oxidizer (e.g., sodium hypochlorite) to prevent fouling from marine growth, and is discharged back to the source at a cooler temperature.
 Vaporization effectiveness depends on seawater temperature, which must be at least 46 degrees Fahrenheit and preferably warmer.

 This technology produces no combustion-related air emissions except for those related to pumping equipment.
-Because of the large volumes of water used, protecting the source and receiving waters is essential to the design and use of ORV intake and discharge.
+Because of the large volumes of water used, protecting the source and receiving waters is essential to the design and use of Open Rack Vaporization intake and discharge.

 What is Submerged Combustion Vaporization?

-Submerged Combustion Vaporization (SCV) is a highly efficient, bath-type vaporization technology where the Liquefied Natural Gas (LNG) passes through submerged steel tube bundles.
+Submerged Combustion Vaporization is a highly efficient, bath-type vaporization technology where the liquefied natural gas (LNG) passes through submerged steel tube bundles.
 The heat source used to warm the process water comes directly from jetting combustion gases into the bath (with the combustion process fueled by 1.5 to 2.0 percent of the LNG cargo).

-SCV uses an open flame to heat the process water.
+Submerged Combustion Vaporization uses an open flame to heat the process water.
 In order to neutralize acidic conditions, the water must be treated with a caustic compound, which requires safeguards in transportation, storage, handling, and use.
-SCV technology requires a considerable amount of space, an open flame, and high fuel usage.
+This technology requires a considerable amount of space, an open flame, and high fuel usage.

 What is Intermediate Fluid Vaporization?